mui/material-ui/docs/pages/blog/making-customizable-components.md

 But our initial goal was to modify the order of the column selector.
 We can’t provide a slot to override this selector alone, or else we would need to provide one for all of the inputs and buttons, which are too numerous to keep track of.

-We could use a slot to override the all filter panel.
+We could use a slot to override the filter panel.
 We provide this slot just in case you need a fully customized panel.
 But honestly, who wants to rewrite an entire component for a simple sorting options?